AizenSousuke/mern-stack/README.md

 ## Known issues
-- Facebook login doesn't work suddenly when using http
+- Facebook login doesn't work suddenly when using http.
+  - Fix is to change to https then back to http using the config json and server.js in backend.